-In the Getting Started topic I looked in a little detail at the word and phrase repetition checks and gave an overview of how the results lists worked.
+In the “Running SmartEdit Editor for the first time” topic I looked in a little detail at the word and phrase repetition checks and gave an overview of how the results lists worked.
 All the results lists in SmartEdit Editor look, feel and work in the same way.
 If you haven’t read the previous two topics, you should do so before continuing.

 The button and menu options on the SmartEdit Editor toolbar allow you to run individual checks or groups of checks.
 If you wish to run every check on every scene in your Document tree you can do so by selecting “Check Document” and then clicking the “Run all Checks” button.
 On an 80,000 document, you should expect this to take a couple of minutes.
 For a smaller, short story sized work, maybe 20 seconds or so.

 If you wish to run the checks against a single scene or a folder of scenes, you should choose either “Check Scene” or “Check Folder” before running the checks.

 After completing the checks, the results section will open inside SmartEdit Writer to the right of the word processor and the first set of results will be visible.
 This will usually be the Repeated Words list.
 You can navigate to a different results list by opening the drop down and choosing different results, or by clicking the left or right arrows as shown below.

 Whatever checks you choose to run, you have the option of running those checks against your entire document (dialogue and prose), prose only or dialogue only.
 The default is your entire document, but you can select Prose or Dialogue from the toolbar buttons shown below.
 This is a feature that is used by some writers to run a series of checks on character dialogue, or to exclude that dialogue from any results.

 For example, you may wish to keep a check on adverbs in your prose and may not be interested in adverbs used by your characters in speech.
 Or you may wish to seek out clichés in dialogue only.